Be the role model she'll always remember.

 Girls don’t have to join a troop to join the Girl Scouts movement.

-Girls may participate in Girl Scout activities by attending events, special outdoor badge workshops, or through one of several nine-week series.
+Girls may participate in Girl Scout activities by attending events and special outdoor badge workshops.

 You don’t have to lead a troop to volunteer for the Girl Scouts.

 Leading a troop is usually a long-term commitment, but if you have less time to give, there are other roles for volunteers.
 The briefest opportunity available is to volunteer at an event, a one-day commitment.

 You don’t have to have a daughter to be involved in Girl Scouts.